 In summary, the average travel distance of a sorting task can be obtained by the following weighted summation:

-Now, we further investigate the properties of equation (\ref{eq:travel distance}). \begin{lemma} For uniformly distributed sorting demands, if the length-to-width ratio is less than 2 and $min\{n_h,n_v\} \geq 4$, (\romannumeral1) as $\alpha$ increase, $\bar{l}(n_h, n_v, \alpha)$ decreases initially and then increases;\quad (\romannumeral2) when the site size is fixed ($n_h\cdot n_v = \textit{constant}$), a square-shaped site has a smaller average travel distance;\quad (\romannumeral3) when the site is square-shaped, the range of average travel distance could be obtained by $2D\cdot n_h < \bar{l}(n_h, n_v, \alpha) < 2D\cdot\frac{9}{8}n_h$. \end{lemma}
+We now further investigate the properties of Equation~(\ref{eq:travel distance}). \begin{lemma} For uniformly distributed sorting demands, if the length-to-width ratio is less than 2 and $\min\{n_h,n_v\} \geq 4$, then (\romannumeral1) as $\alpha$ increases, $\bar{l}(n_h, n_v, \alpha)$ first decreases and then increases;\quad (\romannumeral2) when the site size is fixed ($n_h\cdot n_v = \text{constant}$), a square-shaped site has a smaller average travel distance;\quad (\romannumeral3) when the site is square-shaped, the range of average travel distance is given by $2D\cdot n_h < \bar{l}(n_h, n_v, \alpha) < 2D\cdot\frac{9}{8}n_h$. \end{lemma}

-Proofs for Lemma~\ref{lemma:2} is provided in Appendix B. The condition within the lemma indicates that the conclusion is applicable to an RSS where the length-to-width ratio does not exceed two.
-This is a reasonable setup in practice, as excessively elongated sites accommodate fewer outlets under the same area.
-Lemma~\ref{lemma:2}(\romannumeral1) states that the efficiency of sorting by robots exhibits a trend of first increasing and then decreasing with the increase in the number of workstations.
-This is because, under the worker load balancing criterion, the average distance from the corner loading stations to each outlet is greater than the stations located in the middle of the four sides.
-Lemma~\ref{lemma:2}(\romannumeral2) suggests that, under the permissible conditions, designing the aisle network in a square shape reduce the demand for robots.
-As aforementioned in section 3, the density of outlets remains constant, thus the distribution of outlets in RSS does not need to be altered as well.
-Lastly, Lemma~\ref{lemma:2}(\romannumeral3) provides the range of average distance to be covered in a single delivery within RC-S. This will serve as a foundation for the efficiency analysis in the following sections.
+The proof of Lemma~\ref{lemma:2} is provided in Appendix~B. The conditions in the lemma indicate that its conclusions is applicable to an RSS where the length-to-width ratio does not exceed two.
+This is a reasonable setup in practice, as excessively elongated sites accommodate fewer outlets for the same area.
+Lemma~\ref{lemma:2}(\romannumeral1) states that the sorting efficiency of robots exhibits a trend of first increasing and then decreasing with the increase as the number of loading stations increases.
+This is because, under the worker load-balancing criterion, the average distance from the corner loading stations to each outlet is greater than that from loading stations located in the middle of the four sides.
+Lemma~\ref{lemma:2}(\romannumeral2) suggests that, under the permissible conditions, designing the aisle network in a square shape can reduce the demand for robots.
+As mentioned in Section~\ref{sec:description}, the outlet density remains constant, thus the distribution of outlets in RSS does not need to be altered.
+Lastly, Lemma~\ref{lemma:2}(\romannumeral3) provides the range of the average distance to be covered in a single delivery within RC-S. This serves as a foundation for the efficiency analysis in the following sections.